johnwcowan/CharSplit/README.md

 The default host and port are in the file `doc_config.py`.

 ## Downloading dictionaries
-To download German dictionaries for `doc_split` and `doc_server`:
+To download German and Dutch dictionaries for `doc_split` and `doc_server`:
 ```
 $ cd dicts
 $ sh getdicts
 ```
-This will download the German spelling plugins from the LibreOffice site, extract the wordlists, and write five files into the current directory.
+This will download the spelling plugins from the LibreOffice site, extract the wordlists, and write five files into the current directory.
 It leaves a good many files in `/tmp`, which are not needed further.
   * The dictionaries `de-DE.dic`, `de-AT.dic`, and `de-CH.dic` are